wp-plugins/meeting-scheduler-by-vcita/readme.txt

   * Initial Version

 == Upgrade Notice ==
- = Appointment Booking and online Scheduling by vCita Version 3.7.0 =
+= Appointment Booking and online Scheduling by vCita Version 3.8.0 =
- * New - collect online payments using Stripe.
- * Customize and better control the automatic email notifications sent to your clients and your business.
- * Set Future Booking Cut-Off Date
+ * New!
+SMS reminders to clients + Compatibility with WordPress 4.2